The site value of your land is used to calculate land tax. We refer to this as 'taxable value' on your land tax assessment notice.

 A council has four months from receiving your objection to make a decision.
 If it is not made within this time, the council is deemed to have disallowed the objection.
 You can then apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review or apply to refer the matter to the Supreme Court if the VCAT president is satisfied the matter raises questions of unusual difficulty or general importance.

-If the site value or capital improved value of the land is based on a council valuation, we forward your objection to that council, which has four months from receiving the objection to make a decision (see more information in the column to the left).
+If the site value or capital improved value of the land is based on an annual general valuation, we forward your objection to the Valuer-General of Victoria, which has four months from receiving the objection to make a decision (see more information in the column to the left).

 |Can a council or the Commissioner make a determination after those time frames?||Yes||Yes|